-- Stay connected, maintain their interest, build trust and authority
+- Stay connected, maintain their interest, build trust and authority.

-Again, communication is really important throughout this process as you need to make sure your leads remember you for the right reasons.
+Again, communication is essential throughout this process as you need to make sure your leads remember you for the right reasons.
 Take another look at where your prospects are in the process and tempt them with timely offers and valuable content.
 Are you consistent?
 Do you keep the promises you’ve made?

 - Address pain points and objections

-You should already be aware of any hurdles your lead may be facing in their decision making.
+You should already be aware of any hurdles your lead may be facing in their decision-making.
 This could be down to timing, budget, lack of understanding of how your product or service will help them, deliberating between you and a competitor.
 Ensure you have considered all possibilities from your lead’s perspective and address this in your FAQs or in blog posts.

 - Convert to sale via persistence

 We don’t mean bombardment, but persistence is proven to help convert those teetering on the edge of a decision.
 Persist in communication and offering relevant, valuable content.
 Give your leads more reasons to make that purchase.